The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 This is not just about stabilizing finances.
 It’s also about market share.

-BCG projects that over the next five years, $2 trillion in revenue will shift toward companies that master personalization.
+BCG has projected that, over the next five years, $2 trillion in revenue will shift toward companies that master personalization.
 What does this mean for the arts?

 The Product-First Model

 BCG was hired to optimize the old model.
-And they tried.
-But the model itself is the problem.
+And tactics designed to address symptoms won’t solve the root cause when the model is built to serve itself, not the people it's meant to reach.

-Every resource, every process, and every incentive inside a product-first system is optimized around preserving and promoting the product itself.
-When audiences don’t respond, the only lever available within that system is to change the product—make it newer, make it more familiar, or make it cheaper.
+Inside a product-first model, every resource, every process, and every incentive is optimized around preserving and promoting the product itself.
+When audiences don’t respond, the only lever available within that system is to change the product—make it newer, make it more familiar, make it cheaper.

-The product-first model was built for a world where institutions controlled discovery, audiences arrived by habit, and loyalty was assumed.
+A world where institutions were the arbiters of culture, audiences arrived by habit, and loyalty was assumed.
 That world is gone.

 Today's consumer expects to be understood deeply—and rewards the organizations that do this well.